ethic-seido/iode_documentation/docs/index.md

 ## Welcome to ES/IODE: Your Reliable Scientific Studies Search Engine

-__ES/IODE__ is the search engine for scientific studies that allows you to access a vast collection of high-quality scientific documents.
-Our service is designed to simplify your search for academic publications and help you find accurate and credible information for your research needs.
+__ES/IODE__ is the scientific studies search engine that gives you access to a vast collection of high-quality scientific documents.
+Our service is designed:

+- to simplify your search for academic publications and scientific documents.
+- to help you find accurate and credible information for your research needs.
+- to help you deepen your research topics.

 ## Why Choose ES/IODE?